CPHSoftware2022/RestaurantService/README.md

 # What it contains
-It generates restaurant and items
+It generates restaurant and items.

-It then has apis for showing them in the app
+It then has restfull level 3 apis for showing them in the app.

-It contains 15 tests of different varieties
+It contains 15 tests of different varieties.